 The number of brackish tidal marshes in New York has probably declined substantially from historical numbers as a result of shoreline development (e.g., railroads) and river channel dredging.

-The main threats to this community are shoreline development (e.g., railroad tracks that impede or alter tidal flow), and invasion of exotic species, such as purple loosestrife (Lythrum salicaria) and reed grass (Phragmites australis ssp. australis).
+The main threats to this community are shoreline development (e.g., railroad tracks that impede or alter tidal flow) and invasion of exotic species, such as reed grass (Phragmites australis ssp. australis), purple loosestrife (Lythrum salicaria), and Japanese knotweed (Reynoutria japonica var. japonica).
 Reed grass appears to be a particular threat to this community.
 A lesser threat is chemical run-off from railroad maintenance or accidental spill.
 Dredging of shipping lanes may also pose a threat by reducing water quality, or decreasing area due to deposition of dredge spoils.